-- util contains utility programs developed by Benson Consulting to generate site, soil, and management input files required by EPIC.
-It has three subdirectories: - siteCreate: contains two programs used by the EPIC Site File Generation tool.
+- siteCreate: contains two programs used by the EPIC Site File Generation tool.
 The programs will not only generate EPIC site files but also link EPIC sites (grid cell centroids) to the BELD4 crop grid assignments and the 8-digit hydrologic cataloging units (HUCs) that contain the grid cells to be used in the soil matching program.
 Based on BELD4, this program assigns only those crops to a grid cell that BELD4 indicates are present at that location.
 This minimizes the number of crop-specific simulations performed across large domains.
-The number of crops identified by BELD4 are dependent on both the grid cell resolution and the minimum cropland area area, usually 40ac or 0ac but can be any value, identified by the user.
-The larger the cropland area minimum, the fewer crops that will be identified within a grid, the fewer the grid-level simulations and the faster the overall system execution time. - soilMatch: contains six soil matching programs used by the Soil Match for EPIC Spinup tool.
-Soils are selected on the basis of the U.S. Department of Agriculture (USDA) 1997 Natural Resource Inventory (NRI) assignment of each crop in each 8-digit HUC to its most common HUC-8 soil type. - manageCreate: contains programs to create EPIC management files for spin-up and application simulations by the Management File Generation for Spinup and Management File Generation for Application tools. - misc: contains utility programs for converting the generated BELD4 land use file in netCDF format to be in IO/API format for the CMAQ bi-directional modeling (now automatic), aggregating EPIC variables from yearly average extraction output by regions (e.g. 8-digit hydrologic units, states, counties, and the whole domain) and by crops (e.g. 42 crops), summarizing N fertilizer application from extracted daily files for CMAQ, and generating files with selected EPIC daily output variables for the 8-digit HUC areas.
-Users can read the README file in the directory and modify the C shell scripts in the subdirectories to use the tools.
-The tools use R codes and users need R libraries installed for running the utilities. - common_data contains data sets needed for EPIC and utility programs.
-Also provided under this subdirectory is the file EPIC_42crop_names.txt, which contains the crop names and numbers, used in the FEST-C system.
-This directory has the following subdirectories:
+Users need to input the minimum crop acres, usually 0 or 40 acres, but can be any value, to be included in EPIC simulations.
+The larger the cropland area minimum, the fewer crops that will be identified within a grid for EPIC, the fewer the grid-level simulations and the faster the overall system execution time. - soilMatch: contains six soil matching programs used by the Soil Match for EPIC Spinup tool.
+Soils are selected based on the U.S. Department of Agriculture (USDA) 1997 Natural Resource Inventory (NRI) assignment of each crop in each 8-digit HUC to its most common HUC-8 soil type. - manageCreate: contains programs to create EPIC management files for spin-up and application simulations by the Management File Generation for Spinup and Management File Generation for Application tools. - swat: contains R codes and associated sample c-shell scripts to extract daily EPIC outputs, nitrogen deposition, and daily weather and to transfer them to SWAT input by clicking "EPIC", "NDEP", "DailyWETH", and "SWAT INPUTS" sequentially.
+"SWAT INPUTS" is the last button users should click for aggregating all input data generated from the first three buttons into SWAT input format.
+The tool associated with "SWAT INPUTS" button requires a text file including delivery ratios for EPIC to SWAT integration.
+The sample text file is provided in the "share_data" directory under the test_case scenario as "subbasins-mapping_test_case.csv".
+Users need to create this file for their corresponding watershed SWAT simulations. - misc: contains utility programs for converting the generated BELD4 land use file in NetCDF format to be in IO/API format for the CMAQ bi-directional modeling (used by the BELD4 tool script), aggregating EPIC variables from yearly average extraction output by regions (e.g. 8-digit hydrologic units, states, counties, and the whole domain) and by crops (e.g. 42 crops), summarizing N fertilizer application from extracted daily files for CMAQ, and generating files with selected EPIC daily output variables for the 8-digit HUC areas.
+Users can access the README file in the directory and modify the C shell scripts in the subdirectories to use the tools.
+Users must have the required R libraries installed to run the R tool utilities.